ztraboo/cpsc-6300-course-project/README.md

 - David Croft <dcroft@g.clemson.edu>
 - Stephen Becker <sgbecke@g.clemson.edu>
 - Zachary Trabookis <ztraboo@clemson.edu>
-- Tony Hang <qhang@g.clemson.edu> (Chose to opt-out of project, did not participate in development or design)

 ## Installation
 Please make sure to download and put the following telemetry information in the `/data` directory.
 We've excluded commiting this data to source control because of the size of the data.